 Citi Prestige cardholders enjoy unlimited lounge visits via Priority Pass, along with one guest.
 This benefit only applies to the principal cardholder; supplementary cardholders do not receive access.

 As far as cards in the $120K segment go, this is pretty competitive.
 Note that the Citi Prestige is the only one to offer a guest benefit; guests are chargeable with all other cards.

-Citi Prestige members earn 1.3 mpd on PayAll transactions, which represents buying miles at 1.54 cents each.
+Citi Prestige members normally earn 1.3 mpd on PayAll transactions, which represents buying miles at 1.54 cents each.

-PayAll transactions will count towards the minimum spend for airport limo rides, as well as any other Citi sign-up offers.
+PayAll transactions count towards the minimum spend for airport limo rides, as well as any other Citi sign-up offers.